-Our international sales and operations are subject to a variety of market and financial risks and costs that could affect our profitability and operating results.
+Our international sales and operations are subject to a variety of economic, market and financial risks and costs that could affect our profitability and operating results.

 We do business around the world and are continuing our strategy of global expansion.
 Our international sales are primarily to customers in Europe, Canada and Asia.
 In addition, our manufacturing operations, suppliers and employees are located in many places around the world.
 The future success of our business depends in large part on growth in our sales in non-U.S. markets.
-Our global operations are subject to numerous financial, legal and operating risks, such as political and economic instability; prevalence of corruption in certain countries; enforcement of contract and intellectual property rights and compliance with existing and future laws, regulations and policies, including those related to tariffs, investments, taxation, trade controls, product content and performance, employment and repatriation of earnings.
-In addition, we are affected by changes in foreign currency exchange rates, inflation rates and interest rates
+Our global operations are subject to numerous financial, legal and operating risks, such as political and economic instability; imposition of trade or foreign exchange restrictions, including in the U.S.; trade protection measures such as the imposition of or increase in tariffs and other trade barriers, including in the U.S.; unexpected changes in regulatory requirements, including in the U.S., prevalence of corruption in certain countries; enforcement of contract and intellectual property rights and compliance with existing and future laws, regulations and policies, including those related to tariffs, investments, taxation, trade controls, product content and performance, employment and repatriation of earnings.
+In addition, we are affected by changes in foreign currency exchange rates, inflation rates and interest rates.